Tutorial

 ee.Authenticate()

-To authorize access needed by Earth Engine, open the following
+To authorize access needed by Earth Engine, open the link that pops up and follow the prompts which will generate a token.

 The authorization workflow will generate a code, which you should paste in the box below.

-When the token is entered, you should receive the notice: "Successfully saved authorization token."
+Copy the token into the box, and when you hit enter, you should receive the notice: "Successfully saved authorization token."

 ee.Initialize()

-Now that you've logged in to your Earth Engine account, you can start using the Python API with the ee
+Now that you've Authenticated and Initialized your Earth Engine account, you can start using the Python API to interact with GEE using the ee

-First let's read in the Surface Directional Reflectance (SDR) Image Collection and take a look at the available data.
+First let's read in the Surface Directional Reflectance Image Collection (HSI_REFL/001

-# Read in the NEON AOP Surface Directional Reflectance (SDR) Collection:
+# Read in the NEON AOP Surface Directional Reflectance Collection:

-# List all available sites in the NEON SDR image collection:
+# Count and list all available sites in the NEON directional reflectance image collection:

-We can also look for data for a specified site - for example look at all the years of AOP SDR data available for a given site.
+We can also look for data for a specified site - for example look at all the years of AOP reflectance (001) data available for a given site.

 # See the years of data available for the specified site: